MicrosoftDocs/azure-devops-docs/docs/project/wiki/about-readme-wiki.md

 ---
-title: Share info with a project, repo, README, or Wiki
+title: Share information with a project, repo, README, or Wiki
 titleSuffix: Azure DevOps
 description: Share information using a project, repo, README, or Wiki in Azure DevOps. ms.technology: devops-collab